-Emil Reynaud’s Praxinoscope or Thomas Edison’s Kinetoscope were attempts of creating moving pictures, which ultimately led to creation of movie by recording lights and sounds.
-But animation found it’s own way of survival, as people equally loved these cutely drawn images moving on screens.
-Lot of attempts was made starting from 1900 to create animated films in different country.
-On 1928 legendary Walt Disney released a film named Steamboat Willie that featured Micky Mouse that used sound for first time.
+Emil Reynaud’s Praxinoscope or Thomas Edison’s Kinetoscope were attempts of creating moving pictures, which ultimately led to a creation of movie by recording lights and sounds.
+But animation found its own way of survival, as people equally loved these cutely drawn images moving on screens.
+A lot of attempts was made starting from 1900 to create animated films in the different country.
+On 1928 legendary Walt Disney released a film named Steamboat Willie that featured Micky Mouse that used sound for the first time.
 Creative and studios developed techniques from painting on film directly to using computer generated graphics to make animation process easier but drawn animation, precisely hand drawn animation is still alive and popular among creators.

 The technique is simple.
-You need a lightbox and thin paper (or other drawing sheet).
-A lightbox is a simple boxlike thing, have glass or other transparent material at one of it’s sides and a light inside.
-Improved lightboxes that are available in market today are designed to draw in a convenient way.
+You need a light box and thin paper (or other drawing sheets).
+A light box is a simple box like thing, have a glass or another transparent material at one of its sides and a light inside.
+Improved light boxes that are available in the market today are designed to draw in a convenient way.

-You draw an image, place it on lightbox and then place a fresh sheet over the 1st drawing sheet.
-With the light at the back of your drawn sheet you can see what was drawn on it and start draw the next image on the fresh sheet with the required change for creating movement.
+You draw an image, place it on a lightbox and then place a fresh sheet over the 1st drawing sheet.
+With the light at the back of your drawn sheet, you can see what was drawn on it and start drawing the next image on the fresh sheet with the required change for creating movement.
 Keep continuing this process until you reach the final image.

 Draw Animation Advantages:

-But why do you need draw animation at this advanced age of computer graphics.
-Yes there are good of 2D animation software that can create automated animation.
-If you draw/create a first frame image and a last frame image, software can create intermediate frames for you.
+But why do you need draw animation at this advanced age of computer graphics?
+Yes, there are good of 2D animation software that can create automated animation.
+If you draw/create a first frame image and the last frame image, the software can create intermediate frames for you.
 But here is a problem.
 This good, so far you are moving a 2d shape in X or Y axis but you are helpless whenever you need a Z axis movement.
-We manage it by creating illusions sometimes, while using computerized animation but still miss the greatness of draw animation in these cases.
+We manage it by creating illusions sometimes while using computerized animation but still miss the greatness of draw animation in these cases.